MEMORY LANE HOME LIVING INC: A NEW WAY OF ALTERNATIVE LIVING

 Recently, our work has received recognition, and appreciation, from the Alzheimer’s Society of York Region during the 2019 fundraiser which we led on their behalf.
 We’ve also received government attention from Members of Parliament (MPs) and Members of Provincial Parliament (MPPs), several of whom have attended our mini-day programs and conferences.

-While we are proud of the impact our conferences have on our community, we’re most excited about our success with pioneering European concepts of assisted living for persons with memory loss in Canada.
+While we are proud of the impact our conferences have on our community, we’re most excited about our success with pioneering European concepts of Alternative Living for persons with memory loss in Canada.
 We envision our concept of assisted home living succeeding with many more such homes being created throughout our province and, eventually, country.
 In many ways, we think of this as the first of a growing model to better living for seniors with dementia.

 Memory loss does not discriminate; it can affect anyone.
 Every 3 seconds someone in the world receives a dementia diagnosis.
 Dr. David Sheard of Dementia Care Matters recently said on TVO during a television interview with Steve Paikin (‘Revolutionizing Dementia Care’) that ‘dementia will be the biggest health issue in Canada for the next 10 years.
 It will be bigger than cancer or heart disease.’